yatharthb97/yatharthb97.github.io/content/projects/Correlator Card Notes.md

 ## Estimation of mean $\langle n \rangle_{m}$

 → The previous section mentioned the use of "monitor-channels" for estimation of mean, this section will further illustrate that concept.
-If the calculation of the ACF is done in real time, it is obvious that the mean count rate $\langle n \rangle$​ is also an estimated quantity.
+If the calculation of the ACF is done in real time, it is obvious that the mean count rate $\langle n \rangle$ is also an estimated quantity.
 There are two approaches for the estimation of this quantity:

 1. Using ***"far point channels"*** → which uses far away ACF channels  —  $\langle n_{j} n_{j-k} \rangle$ for very large $k$.

-   For large values of $k$​, the values $n_{j}$​ and $n_{j-k}$​ are statistically independent <u>(autocorrelation decays over large time interval)</u>.
+   For large values of $k$, the values $n_{j}$ and $n_{j-k}$ are statistically independent <u>(autocorrelation decays over large time interval)</u>.
 Hence,

 $$
 \langle n_{j} n_{j-k} \rangle \approx \langle n_{j} \rangle \langle n_{j-k} \rangle =  \langle n_{j} \rangle^2 \quad; k >> 0
 $$

-​   The $\langle n_{j} \rangle^2$ is the asymptotic value of the autocorrelation function which is equivalent to $ACF(\infin)$.
+   The $\langle n_{j} \rangle^2$ is the asymptotic value of the autocorrelation function which is equivalent to $ACF(\infin)$.

-2. Using "***monitor channels***" → which uses special counters that measure the average count rate of photon detection for a fixed sample duration $\Delta T = TTL-gt$​ — $n$​. $M$​ is the number of samples received by the  DPU from the counter.
+2. Using "***monitor channels***" → which uses special counters that measure the average count rate of photon detection for a fixed sample duration $\Delta T = TTL-gt$ — $n$. $M$ is the number of samples received by the  DPU from the counter.

 $$
 n_{e} = \frac{1}{m}\sum_{j=1}^{m}{n_{j}}